-|security_check_ip||Checks whether the IP address is secure.
-One of the following values is returned:
+|security_check_ip||Checks whether an IP address is secure.

-|security_check_domain||Checks whether the domain name is secure.
-One of the following values is returned:
+|security_check_domain||Checks whether a domain name is secure.

-|security_check_url||Checks whether the URL is secure.
-One of the following values is returned:
+|security_check_url||Checks whether a URL is secure.

 * | select ClientIP, ip_to_country(ClientIP) as country, ip_to_provider(ClientIP) as provider, count(1) as PV where security_check_ip(ClientIP) = 1 group by ClientIP order by PV desc